Yellow River or Huang He River the Cultural Symbol Across Time and Space — History, Facts, and Symbolic Meanings

 秋水时至，百川灌河。Zhuang Zi (about 369 BC — 286 BC)

-Flood surges in autumn, hundreds of rivers flow into the Yellow River.
+Flood surges in autumn, and hundreds of rivers flow into the river.

 大漠孤烟直，长河落日圆。Wang Wei (701 — 761)